Skip to main content Skip to secondary navigation

 In the Spotlight

-Prof. Shan Wang is elected to 2021 Class Fellows of National Academy of Inventors (NAI)!
+Prof. Nian Sun (Northeastern University, Stanford PhD, 2001, Wang Group alum) is elected to 2024 Class Fellows of National Academy of Inventors (NAI)!

 View of the front of Stanford Campus